BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Introduction

-\begin{itemize}[leftmargin=*] \item This paper introduces \tool \jack{Replace BloomAPR by the tool macro in latex throughout the paper}\yinghang{done}, the first systematic framework that transforms an existing static APR benchmark into a structured, dynamic evaluation environment grounded in Bloom's Taxonomy.
-Unlike existing benchmarking approaches, \tool organizes evaluation tasks into layers that diagnose different cognitive capabilities of LLM-powered APR agents.
-Our framework not only mitigates data-contamination and robustness issues common to static benchmarks, but also addresses consistency limitations and faithfulness concerns in current dynamic benchmarks.
+\begin{itemize}[leftmargin=*] \item This paper introduces \tool, the first systematic framework that transforms an existing static APR benchmark into a structured, dynamic evaluation environment grounded in Bloom's Taxonomy.
+Unlike existing benchmarking approaches, \tool organizes evaluation tasks into layers that diagnose different cognitive capabilities of LLM-powered APR systems.
+Our framework mitigates benchmark-contamination risk and enables systematic assessment of robustness, consistency, and patch faithfulness.
 To our knowledge, this is the first work to transform existing static benchmarks into structured dynamic evaluations grounded in Bloom's Taxonomy.

-\item While we reuse existing perturbation and memorization checks where applicable (e.g., at the \texttt{Remember} and \texttt{Apply} layers), we introduce new evaluation techniques—such as controlled bug injections and synthetic bug generation across diverse project contexts at the \texttt{Understand} and \texttt{Analyze} layers.
-This layered structure enables not only raw accuracy reporting but also cross-layer insights into why APR agents succeed or fail.
+\item While we reuse existing memorization checks where applicable at the \texttt{Remember} layer, we introduce controlled lexical perturbations, synthetic bug-pattern generation, and root-cause-preserving real-world bug injections to instantiate the \texttt{Understand}, \texttt{Apply}, and \texttt{Analyze} layers, respectively.
+This layered structure enables not only raw accuracy reporting but also cross-layer insights into why APR systems succeed or fail under progressively more demanding bug-fixing knowledge transfer settings.

 \item Prior empirical studies on the impact of data contamination in software engineering tasks (e.g.,~\cite{ramos2025largelanguagemodelsmemorizing, zhang2025UnseenHorizons}) have focused on direct LLM prompting.
-In contrast, \tool evaluates APR agents that employ agentic workflows (reflection, test-time sampling, iterative debugging), which iteratively refine bug fixes using the compiler, testing results, and contextual cues (e.g., code snippets or test cases).
-Our experiments reveal that these workflows do not automatically mitigate contamination effects, highlighting new research needs in reasoning and generalization for LLM-powered APR solutions.
+In contrast, \tool evaluates APR systems that employ agentic workflows (reflection, test-time sampling, iterative debugging), which iteratively refine bug fixes using the compiler, testing results, and contextual cues (e.g., code snippets or test cases).
+Our experiments reveal that these workflows do not automatically mitigate contamination effects, highlighting new research needs in reasoning and generalization for APR systems.
 To our knowledge, this is the first work to systematically evaluate the effectiveness of agentic mechanisms under contamination in a controlled setting.